 As with everything in hatching, our aim is to reproduce as closely as we can the way a hen will instinctively behave until she's ready to hunker down and start incubating.

-Here are 5 pointers, learned from learning about chickens in the wild, watching my own hens, and my own experience in successfully hatching several clutches after transporting eggs from the UK to my coop in Italy.
+They're taken from learning about chickens in the wild, watching my own hens, my experience in successfully hatching several clutches after transporting eggs from the UK to my coop in Italy, and advice taken from reliable, properly researched sources (for sources, see below).

-One of the most critical issues for hatching is to avoid contamination with bacteria.
-By choice a hen will use a quiet, clean place to set her clutch.
+One of the most critical issues for hatching chicken eggs successfully is to avoid contamination with bacteria.
+By choice, a hen will use a quiet, clean place to set her clutch.

-If for any reason you need to store your fertile eggs for a few days before incubating, copy that instinct.
+If for any reason you need to store your fertile eggs for a few days before incubating, replicate that instinct.

 Although you won't be able to see it, bacteria can lurk in storage containers.
 Unless you're careful with hygiene, you run the risk of contaminating your current clutch.